department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 court-martial: Lowercase, as in "general court-martial," "special court-martial," and "summary court-martial."

-C&P exam: see "claim exam" entry.
+C&P exam: See "claim exam" entry.

 ### D